AhnafNabil/Kubernetes-and-Docker-The-Container-Masterclass/Chapter 9/9. Demo Working with Namespaces/README.md

 kubectl get namespaces
 ```

 This will list the Namespaces along with their creation times.
-Typically, you will see the default, kube-system, and kube-public Namespaces, which were created when the cluster was bootstrapped.
+Typically, we will see the default, kube-system, and kube-public Namespaces, which were created when the cluster was bootstrapped.

 ### Viewing Pods Across Namespaces